Resolving Warnings on the System Health Status Page

 Otherwise contact your server admin/hosting provider for assistance.

-Once the PHP versions have been harmonized, the warning will disappear when the daily automation tasks are next performed (as defined in Setup > Automation Settings > Time of Day).
+Once the PHP versions have been harmonized, the warning will disappear when the daily automation tasks are next performed (as defined in Configuration > System Settings > Automation Settings > Time of Day, or Setup > Automation Settings > Time of Day in WHMCS 7.10 and earlier).

 PHP Sessions are a key part of WHMCS and is required to keep staff and customers logged in.
 Seeing this error could be caused by a php .ini configuration loaded with --disable-session specified, or some other technical problem.